-Thyme herb benefits abound but, for me, there's only one that really counts; outstanding flavour.
+Thyme herb benefits abound but, for me, there is only one that really counts; outstanding flavour.
 I add a sprig to our eggs Florentine every morning.

-In these days of double blind studies and research in respected scientific journals, one hesitates to make outlandish claims.
+In these days of double-blinded studies and research in respected scientific journals, one hesitates to make outlandish claims.

 But of the taste of thyme there can be no question.
-It's just beautiful in any number of dishes.
+It is just beautiful in any number of dishes.

-Today we'll look at roasted butternut with thyme; or, winter squash as the North Americans call it.
-It's pure heaven.
+Today we will look at roasted butternut with thyme; or, winter squash as the North Americans call it.
+It is pure heaven.

-Yes, heaven because butternut is definitely one of the good Lord's gifts to mankind and we ignore it at our peril.
-Loaded with beta carotene, fibre and old fashioned superb taste it's a winner; there's absolutely no need for flavour enhancers.
+Yes heaven because butternut is definitely one of the good Lord's gifts to mankind and we ignore it at our peril.
+Loaded with beta-carotene, fibre and old fashioned superb taste it is a winner; there is absolutely no need for flavour enhancers.

-Used since antiquity for a variety of purposes from embalming the dead to giving us courage in difficult times, I love thyme with butternut.
+Used since antiquity for a variety of purposes from embalming the dead to giving us courage in difficult times, I love it with butternut.
 You may find many other uses for it like its culinary benefits in cheeses and wines, and in olives.
 Fava beans with cream and thyme is another of our favourites.

 It grows like a weed incidentally.
-Just get a root from a friend and put it in a pot with well rotted compost, and you'll have a lifetime of pleasure; thyme is a perennial.
-It withstands both heat and cold, and if you forget to water the plant, it'll survive.
+Just get a root from a friend and put it in a pot with well-rotted compost, and you will have a lifetime of pleasure; thyme is a perennial.
+It withstands both heat and cold, and if you forget to water the plant, it will survive.

-It also has antifungal virtues, as in athletes' foot and is often used to reduce candida in patients on cancer treatment.
+It also has anti-fungal virtues, as in athletes' foot and is often used to reduce candida in patients on treatment for malignancies.

-For me, it's just one of those weeds that we try to use in flavouring our food on a regular basis.
-I'm convinced that it's because she who must be obeyed and I include these herbs daily in our diet that we very rarely have need for drugs and antibiotics; can you imagine consulting your medical doctor less than once a year, and then because you got a speck of brick dust in your eye whilst chasing a wall?
+For me, it is just one of those weeds that we try to use to flavour our food on a regular basis.
+I am convinced that it is because we include herbs like thyme daily in our meals that we very rarely have need for drugs and antibiotics.

 Start looking to add a rainbow of coloured foods to your menu.

-Neither of us have had any medication for over a year and it's not impossible that thyme herb benefits is one of the reasons.
+Neither of us have had any drugs for over a year and it is not impossible that these medicinal herbs are one of the reasons.

-I regularly see our honeybees at the thyme flowers, so these phenols will also be found in the raw honey we enjoy daily.
+I regularly see our honeybees in the thyme flowers, so these phenols will also be found in the raw honey we enjoy daily.

-Test with a fork if it's tender right down to the skin.
-I like my butternut well roasted; the garlic, thyme and chili make it divine, each adding their anti inflammatory properties.
+Test with a fork if it is tender right down to the skin.
+I like my butternut well roasted; the garlic, thyme and chili make it divine, each adding their anti-inflammatory properties.

-Becoming a greenie does change your habits; because we are able to bake our roasted butternut using solar power, most of our cooking requiring plenty of energy is done during the day.
+Becoming a greenie does change your habits; because we are able to bake our roasted butternut with thyme using solar power, most of our cooking that requires plenty of energy is done during the day.

-But with 4kw of residential solar panels we certainly could manage without the utility if push came to shove.
+But with 10kW of residential solar panels we certainly could manage without the utility if push came to shove.

 Butternut hummus is just one of hundreds of delicious and nutritious chickpea recipes; slip in some thyme herb benefits.

 Keep a scoop of your roasted butternut back to go in your favourite authentic hummus recipe.

-If you're eating low glycemic foods like these on a regular basis, you need have no fears of cholesterol or obesity; the pumpkin family was used in many ancient cultures to treat diabetes.
+If you are eating low glycemic foods like these on a regular basis, you need have no fears of cholesterol or obesity; the pumpkin family was used in many ancient cultures to treat diabetes.
 The flavour and herb benefits of your thyme will infuse the hummus.

-Organic butternut is worth a thought if you have a large garden; it's not difficult but they do have a long growing season.
+Organic butternut is worth a thought if you have a large garden; it is not difficult but they do have a long growing season.

 Butternut need deep compost to grow in; they are heavy feeders.

-Actually the best organic butternut grows right out of the compost heap; your thyme will flourish there too, but it's easier in a pot at the kitchen door.
+Actually the best organic butternut grows right out of the compost heap; your thyme herb will flourish there too, but it is easier in a pot at the kitchen door.

-I especially love half a dozen sprigs of thyme herb benefits in our eggs Florentine.
+I especially love two or three sprigs of thyme herb benefits in our eggs Florentine.

-In short, our thyme herb is a plant to grow in your own garden, rather than buy dried in bottles that age and get oxidised.
-It's so easy, and has beautiful blue flowers that the bees love, so it supports them too.
+In short our thyme herb is a plant to grow in your own garden, rather than buy dried in bottles that age and get oxidised.
+It is so easy, and has beautiful blue flowers that the bees love, so it supports them too.

-Banting diet isn't one of my favourites, in fact I have none to recommend, but it does help folk lose a substantial amount of weight, without feeling famished, and dramatically reduce the insulin needed by diabetics.
-Neither butternut nor chickpeas are allowed, yet both have very low glycemic index.
-Thyme herb benefits are not frowned upon.
+The Banting diet is not one of my favourites, in fact I have none to recommend, but it does help folk lose a substantial amount of weight, without feeling famished, and dramatically reduce the insulin needed by diabetics.
+Neither butternut nor chickpeas are allowed, yet both have a very low glycemic index.
+Thyme herb benefits are not frowned upon though.